phx/homebrew-brutalist/README.md

 Running with the `--leet` option increases the number of results exponentially to something quite large.

 The time it takes to return the results depends on the initial password length.

-It takes approximately 15 seconds to 2 minutes to run the word `password` under normal conditions, depending on command line options.

 ## Install via Git:
 1. `git clone https://github.com/phx/brutalist.git`